 Let’s be mindful, of course, that there are vegan gelatin substitutes that some candies are made with, like agar, one of the most popular substitutes for gelatin that is obtained from algae.
 So, if the following video isn’t enough to make you swear off gummy candies, and perhaps food, for good, then you’ll be glad to know you’ve got options.

-Below, enjoy, or grimace, at the very real (and graphic) realization that, to enjoy your sweet treat, pig carcasses must be torched and stripped of their skin, and then boiled down to create the flavorless ingredient.
-Tendons, ligaments and bones are also utilized to concoct the substance that’s also used in other favorites, like cola bottles and marshmallows.
+Below, enjoy, or grimace, at the very real (and graphic) realization that, to enjoy your sweet treat, pig carcasses must be torched and stripped of their skin, and then boiled down to create the flavourless ingredient.
+Tendons, ligaments, and bones are also used to make the substance, which can be found in other favourites, like cola bottles and marshmallows.

-Check out the video below, and see if you’re able to pick up a piece of your childhood favorite after:
+Check out the video below, and see if you’re able to pick up a piece of your childhood favourite after: